M1868 Russian Berdan I

-The Berdan I is quite long and relatively slender, having only a small pear-shaped knob protruding from the right side of the lifting block and an equally unobtrusive cocking lever, giving the rifle a particularly clean line.
+The Russian M1868 Berdan I is an elegant and particularly sleek rifle, with the receiver being almost the same diameter as the barrel and with only a very small pear-shaped knob for a lifting bolt head protruding to the right of the lifting breech-breech block and an equally unobtrusive cocking lever, giving the rifle a particularly clean line.
 There is no “bolt” in the sense of a turning bolt action rifle, but only a cocking spur jutting up out of the rear end of the bolt body.
-The action is noticeably long.
+Of note, the action is thus noticeably long.

-The trigger guard has an integral lower trigger guard tang with a substantial finger spur forming a hand grip somewhat more prominent than that found on the Russian M1867 Krnka but less so than those on either the late M1867 Austrian Werndl or the M1886 Portuguese Mauser-Kropatschek. [kd confirm!]
+The trigger guard has an integral lower trigger guard tang with a substantial finger spur forming a hand grip, somewhat more prominent than that found on the Russian M1867 Krnka but less so than those on either the contemporary M1867 Austrian Werndl or the later M1886 Portuguese Mauser-Kropatschek.

 The rear sight consists of only a single elevating leaf with slider and sight notch for use with the leaf lowered.
 The sight is hinged at the front so that the leaf lifts from back toward the front, in the manner of the contemporary M1868 Egyptian Remington.
 The placement of the rear sight is somewhat curious, however.
 The sight has no dedicated base; rather it is mounted on top of the breech block hinge.
 As the breech block does not swing through a full half arc when the breech is opened, the block never contacts the sight directly.
 However, the sight is nevertheless subject to all movement to which the block and hinge base might be subject.
 It appears that placement of the sight in this location may be a trade-off between security of the sight, and the already significant distance from the shooter’s eyes (about 14 in (355.6mm)) to the sight.
 Fixing the sight forward of the hinge base would put it at least 16-17 in (406 4 to 431.8 mm) from the shooter.